Safeguarding Venice from Floods: the Interventions

 Quotation upon request

-2. A 3-hour walking tour starting with an indoor powerpoint presentation (most hotels can provide a special room for the purpose) followed by a stroll to understand the main interventions in the city.
+2. Educational Learners: a 3-hour experience starting with a specially designed powerpoint presentation (ask your hotel to provide a room for this purpose) followed by a pleasant stroll to view the main works implemented in the city and in St Mark’s Square.

 Quotation upon request